-This new edition of Handbook 135 replaces the 1995 version.
-The new edition is extensively revised and organized around the key steps in an LCC analysis.
+The 2020 edition of Handbook 135 superseded the 1995 version and included extensive revisions and reorganization around the key steps in an LCC analysis.
 Although the underlying LCC methodology has not changed, the content of the handbook has been updated to include the most relevant information.
 Given the technological developments since its 1995 release, the manual worksheets previously provided for completing LCC analysis have been removed.
 The examples have been updated and expanded to provide explicit use cases for projects with a broader scope than energy efficiency and water conservation to include all considerations of high-performance facilities, including sustainability and resilience.
 Additionally, the handbook provides additional information resources (e.g., data sources, requirements, codes and standards, and guidance by project goal).

+This 2022 edition of Handbook 135 supersedes the 2020 edition and includes minimal changes focused on addressing language in new executive orders and their implications on federal cost-effectiveness analysis.
 The handbook will be updated on an ad hoc basis dependent on future changes in federal statutes and regulations, agency goals and guidance, LCCA support resource development, and available funding.